DigitalLibraryofTennessee/dltn_docs_generator/docs/style/tutorials/xsl_tutorial.rst

     xpath-default-namespace="http://www.lyncode.com/xoai"
     version="2.0">

-Finally, we need to exclude all outgoing prefixes so they aren't in our outputted document.
+Finally, we need to exclude all outgoing prefixes so they aren't in our output document.

 .. code-block:: xslt
    :emphasize-lines: 8